Request for Comments:

 scope limited to a single IP subnet, since routers do not propagate IP broadcast datagrams.
 On the other hand, an IP multicast group

-considerations beyond the scope of this document.
-For IPv4, the IANA has assigned the multicast group address 18.104.22.168 for NTP, which
+are determined by considerations beyond the scope of this document.
+For IPv4, the IANA has assigned the multicast group address

-is used both by multicast servers and anycast clients.
-NTP multicast addresses for IPv6 and OSI have yet to be determined.
+188.8.131.52 for NTP, which is used both by multicast servers and anycast clients.
+NTP multicast addresses for IPv6 and OSI have yet to

 Multicast clients listen on the designated local broadcast address or multicast group address.
 In the case of local broadcast